 - trapped wind

 Most abdominal pain is mild and will clear up without treatment in a few days.
-Severe or persistent pain, especially when your child has other symptoms, such as a fever, requires close monitoring and may need further medical assessment.
+But see a doctor if the pain is severe or doesn’t go away, especially when your child has other symptoms, such as a fever, requires close monitoring and may need further medical assessment.

 Not sure what to do next?

 If you are still concerned about your abdominal pain, why not use healthdirect's Symptom Checker to get advice on when to seek medical attention.